-Causes of disease and injury are divided into three hierarchical levels.
-The first level comprises of: non-communicable diseases; communicable, maternal, neonatal and nutritional diseases; and injuries.
-Within these three categories, the causes are further grouped into major disease groups e.g. cancers, cardiovascular diseases and musculoskeletal disorders.
-The individual causes of disease or injury e.g. ischaemic heart disease, stroke, and atrial fibrillation, are grouped within each major disease group.
-The SBOD study uses a cause list of 132 individual causes of disease and injury, which is based on an abridged version used in the GBD 2016 study [4].
-For the local SBOD estimates a further abridged cause list of 68 causes of disease and injury was utilised.
+The SBoD study burden of disease classification is divided into three hierarchical levels.
+The first level comprises of: communicable, maternal, neonatal, and nutritional diseases; non-communicable diseases; and injuries.
+Within these three categories, individual diseases are further grouped into broad disease groups e.g. cancers, cardiovascular diseases and musculoskeletal disorders.
+The individual diseases or injuries e.g. ischaemic heart disease, stroke, and atrial fibrillation, are grouped within each broad disease group.
+Overall, the SBoD study reports on over 100 individual diseases and injuries, which is based on an abridged version from the Global Burden of Disease 2019 study [5].
+For the sub national area estimates, a further abridged list of 70 individual diseases and injuries has been utilised.